Lnk016/snake/README.md

 ```bash
 pip install windows-curses
 ```
 Only needed on Windows.
-Linux, macOS, and BSD already include curses in Python.
+Other operating systems already include curses in Python.

 ## Usage
 ```bash